 Key Areas of Focus on the Recovery:

 What causes a poor Release?

 The first place where energy can be lost is by having a poor Release.
-The Release is one of the hardest skills to master, but it is all important in allowing the sculler or rower to maintain maximum boat speed.
-Whatever, work that is done on the drive can be negatived by a poorly executed release.
-Furthermore, a poorly executed release can further slow the boat and be causing problems throughout the Recovery all the way to the next Catch.
-Following are some additional problems that can aggravate a proper Release:
+The Release is one of the hardest skills to master.
+A smooth release is all-important in that it allows the sculler or rower to maintain maximum boat speed.
+Whatever work that is done on the drive can be negated by a poorly executed release.
+Furthermore, a poorly executed release can further slow the boat by causing problems throughout the Recovery all the way to the next Catch.
+Following are some problems that can aggravate a proper Release:

 - Feathering underwater

-- Pulling one’s hands down into the lap, shortening the stroke and whatever water is left on the blade thrown being thrown upward, all of which results in creating large washy puddles
+- Pulling one’s hands down into the lap, which shortens the stroke and throws water upward, resulting in large washy puddles

 - Not clearing the puddles